Akuli/mantaray/README.md

 send messages to channels (`PRIVMSG ##learnpython :hello world`) and so on, just like mantaray would.

-If you are on Windows, you probably don't have netcat.
-It's possible to download it, but most antivirus programs don't like it.
-You can use telnet instead, after googling how to install it (e.g. I googled "windows 7 install telnet"):

-    $ telnet irc.libera.chat 6667

 I recommend [modern.ircdocs.horse](https://modern.ircdocs.horse/)
-if you want more details about how something works.
+if you want more details about how each IRC command works.